 If your pregnancy is particularly considered higher in risk or there are any other types of complications, then talk to your healthcare team before you start with yoga.

-As you are aware, pregnancy is actually divided into the trimesters which last three months each.
-The right adaptations to the yoga practice will certainly become more numerous as the baby keeps on growing.
+As you know, pregnancy is actually divided into trimesters that last three months each.
+As the child grows, the correct adaptations for yoga practice will surely become more frequent.

-Your body also produces a hormone which his called relaxin during your pregnancy which helps in softening things to make ample room for the growing baby and also prepare of the delivery of the baby.
-The presence of this hormone can make you feel much more flexible which is usual, but you need to be careful never to overstretch since it is quite possible to actually destabilize your joints as well as ligaments during this particular time.
+During pregnancy your body also produces a hormone called relaxin, which helps soften things to make enough room for the growing baby and prepare for childbirth.
+The presence of this hormone may make you feel more flexible which is normal, but you have to be careful never to over-stretch as it is quite possible to actually destabilize your joints and ligaments during this particular time.